woxxy/FoOlTypesetter/README.md

 An example
 ----------

 This is the standard that we use.
+It's wiki-compatible.

 	==== Page 1: ====
 	:Nagi: Oh!